Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Algorithm and Theoretical Results

 for $\fisher$ being the inverse Fisher information of the model at $\theta_0$. \end{theorem} \textbf{Proof Sketch:} Our analysis proceeds by Taylor expanding the entropy function about the mean posterior predicted probability.
 We then apply the functional delta method to the Bernstein von-Mises theorem to obtain the limiting law of our predictions.
 Recall that the Bernstein von-Mises theorem holds under correct model specification, sufficient smoothness, identifiability, and feasibility of $\theta_0$ under the prior (Theorem 10.1 of \cite{vdv}).
 Finally, we use uniform integrability to obtain the limiting posterior moments.
 We defer the full proof to Appendix~\ref{sec:app:proofs}.

+We briefly digress to comment on the theorem and provide better intuition for epistemic uncertainty as measured by mutual information.
 Firstly, the theorem shows that mutual information decreases linearly in the number of samples.
 Next, it connects mutual information to the Fisher information and perhaps surprisingly shows how the first order asymptotics are governed by the inverse Fisher information divided by the true conditional probabilities.

 Better intuition can be gained into the first order asymptotic term by considering the binary classification case in which the first order term simplifies to